kritsadagorn/engce301_final_team01/README.md

 # ENGCE301 - Term Project

-This our Solution for Term Project
+This our Solution for Term Project in ENGCE301

 ## Overview